 If you would like to look into the option of offering a placement to an existing staff member, please talk this over initially with them to see if it is something they would like to pursue.
 The student will then contact their FEO who will guide you both through the application and decision making process.

 Footnote: Questions for reflection have been adapted from the work of Helen Cleak and Jill Wilson in: Cleak H and Wilson J 2019, Making the most of Field Placement, Cengage Learning Australia Pty.
 Ltd., p 13 – 17.

 Fieldwork placement is a collaborative effort between community organisations, UTAS and casual staff that support our program delivery.

 The Organisation Supervisor is based in the placement agency and is usually involved directly in programs and tasks that are relevant to social work or human service practice.
 Their role is crucial to facilitating a positive learning environment to guide students in their everyday activities, debrief and ongoing mentoring over the placement.
 The Organisation Supervisor will be responsible for arranging project work and tasks for students to undertake during the placement, providing oversight and assisting to maintain focus and motivation.
 They have regular contact with students and work closely with the FEO's and UTAS Social Work Supervisors to monitor and review student’s skill development.

 When considering the expectations of task management and the supervision requirements outlined above, the following questions are worth reflecting on:

 - Do you have time to spend with a student?

-- Is your organisation able to support a student placement and, if so, what sort of tasks and projects would be available for the student?
+- Is your organisation able to support student placements and, if so, what sort of tasks and projects would be available for the student?

 - How will you determine the right fit between you, the agency and the student?